aumkar625/semantic_search_app/README.md

 ## Services Overview
 1. **Qdrant (Vector Database)**
     Description: A vector database service that stores embeddings for the dataset.
-Running on a single node for simplicity.
+Running on a single node for simplicity.We are using a qdarnt cloud instance for this,you create a free instance for the demo and use https://qdrant.tech/
     Technology: Qdrant
 2. **API Service**
      Description: A FastAPI application that receives user queries, generates embeddings, searches Qdrant for top K documents, and optionally summarizes the results using a language model.